By Matthew Edgar · Last Updated: December 15, 2023

 entity is a thing or concept that is singular, unique, well-defined and distinguishable.
 For example, an entity may be a person, place, item, idea, abstract concept, concrete element, other suitable thing, or any combination thereof.

-Seeing it this way provides a deeper way of understanding of how crawling and indexing works.
-As Google crawls the web, their bots aren’t just trying to pick up on commonly used words or phrases.
-They aren’t just looking at what topics might be discussed on a page.
-That is a part of it.
-But what Google’s bots are really trying to do is learn about entities.
-So, after a crawl, Google’s bots dissect the text uncovered during a crawl to learn what entities a given page discusses.
+Seeing it this way provides a deeper way of understanding how crawling and indexing works.
+As Google crawls the web, its bots aren’t just trying to pick up on commonly used words or phrases.
+Instead, bots are trying to learn what entities a given page discusses.

 As an example, when Google crawls my site, they understand that one of the entities mentioned on this site is a person named Matthew Edgar.
-Of course, there are other entities mentioned too, like my book, Elements of a Successful Website, or my company, Elementive.
+Of course, there are other entities mentioned too, like my books, Tech SEO Guide and Elements of a Successful Website, or my company, Elementive.

-If I want my website to show up when somebody conducts a search for Matthew Edgar, then I need to make sure that entity is being discussed within my website’s text.
-That is, is my content correctly discussing Matthew Edgar as an entity and doing so in a way that Google’s bots can detect?
-The same would be true for any entities I’d like my website to rank for.
+If I want my website to show up when somebody searches Matthew Edgar, then I need to make sure that entity is being discussed within my website’s text.
+When evaluating your website, you need to determine if your content correctly discusses the entities you want to be associated with and if you are discussing those entities in a way that Google’s bots can detect.

 To know what entities our websites are discussing, we need to try to review our content the same way Google does.
 While we don’t know exactly how Google is detecting entities, there are free code libraries we can use that help us do something like this.
 In Python’s Spacy library, you can use named entity recognition (NER).
 As a simple example, running my professional bio through NER code we find these entities: